 The GMPF helps to support the Council's vision and its objectives are detailed in service plans which are presented to Working Groups and the Management/Advisory Panel.
-In conjunction with West Yorkshire Pension Fund and Merseyside Pension Fund the Northern Pool has been approved by Government which creates a £35 billion asset pool, providing greater scope to allow the funds to invest in major regional and national infrastructure projects.
+In conjunction with West Yorkshire Pension Fund and Merseyside Pension Fund the Northern Pool has been approved by Government and will become operational from April 2018.
+It creates a £35+ billion asset pool, providing greater scope to allow the funds to invest in major regional and national infrastructure projects.